Information Commissioners Office (ICO)

 • Conducting audits to ensure compliance and address potential issues proactively

-• Serving as the point of contact between the company and GDPR Supervisory Authorities
+• Serving as the point of contact between the company and the GDPR Supervisory Authorities

 • Monitoring performance and providing advice on the impact of data protection efforts